CodeWizardsDev/wizard-notify/wiki/README.md

 ## <p class=glow>Modifying Height & Width</p> <a name = "height-width"></a>

-- You are able to modify everything about the height and weight!
+- Modify the height and width of the notifications.

-1. <p>Find the following codes in the config.lua file!</p>
+1. Find the following codes in the `config.lua` file:

     ```lua
     Cfg.MinHeight = 'auto'